 ## Adding the aes_type attribute to the methylation data

-attr(x$METH, "aes_type") <- "METH"
+attr(x$CHA, "aes_type") <- "CHA"

 ## The name of the new element in the aesthetics list must match the value of